wandabwa2004/DS_Projects/README.md

 # Table of Contents
 ### 1. Python
   * Financial Crime Fraud Analytics
+  * Fitbit Data Analytics during COVID-19 Lockdown in New Zealand
+  * NLP: Tweeting patterns during COVID-19 Lockdown in New Zealand
+  * Sea Turtle Rescue Forecast Challenge.
+  * Bidirectional Encoder Representations from Transformers (BERT) in computation of a few African Cities Happiness
+  * Te Papa Tongarewa (Museum of New Zealand) Sentimental Footing
+  * We are just a Loquacious lot.
+2019 Kenyan Social Beat
 ### 2. R
 ### 3. SAS
 ### 4. Visualizations (PowerBI, Tablueau, ScatterText)